fotober

 2.1.
 Create a Storyboard

-A storyboard is like a guide for editing your video.
-Start by planning the flow of your video, from exterior shots to interior spaces, ending with a real estate intro video that leaves a strong impression.
+• Plan the Flow: Start by planning the sequence, moving logically from exterior shots to interior spaces, and ending with a strong real estate intro video that leaves a strong impression.

 2.2.
 Organize Your Footage

-Review and rate your footage before starting the edit.
+• Review and Rate: Before starting the edit, review and rate your footage.
 Mark your best shots and identify any areas needing color correction or stabilization.
-Remove any clips with obvious issues like blur, shake, or poor exposure.
-This initial organization saves time during the editing process and helps ensure you're working with your strongest material.
+Remove any clips with blur, shake, or poor exposure to ensure you are only working with your strongest material.

 Effective footage organization streamlines the editing process